To download full agenda, click here.

 The capability of autonomous systems and their domains of application have advanced significantly in recent years, with successes in both the military and civilian sector.
 Autonomous systems technology in the naval domain is truly transformational with benefits in both cost and risk reduction.
 This section of the agenda looks to develop the idea of autonomous systems and how they are utilised in the naval domain.

 Attacking vessels below the waterline presents real opportunities for nations to ultimately destroy vessels.
 Even when a direct hit is not necessarily scored, pressure bubbles from the explosion can still break a ship’s back, ultimately causing severe damage.
-This section of the agenda looks at torpedo systems and how nations are looking to develop counter-torpedo methods to increase vessel survivability.
+This section of the agenda looks at offensive systems and how nations are looking to develop effective defensive measures to increase vessel survivability.

 EXPANDING MCM FLEETS – THE INTEGRATIAN OF NEW INTO OLD